Best-rated Monthly Mobile Plans

 What mobile networks are there in NZ?

 There are three main mobile networks in the country, which were built by 2degrees, Spark and One NZ (formerly Vodafone).
-Although both 2degrees and Spark sold off their tower assets recently, they still use the networks they built.
+Although both 2degrees and Spark have sold their tower assets, they still use the networks they built.

 In major centres, there’s very little difference between the three networks.
 However, in rural and remote areas coverage can vary dramatically.
 And then there’s 5G, which is more limited in its reach, even in major centres.